 Already at the age of 22 A. L. Skoog took an interest in community service when he became assessor for Dahlgren Township, and later clerk of the township.
-In 1885-1886 he served a term on the Carver town council.
 In 1898 Skoog ran for the office of Carver County Treasurer, losing the election to Gerhard Bongard.
+In

-In Feb.
+Feb.
 1900 A. L. Skoog replaced Gerhard Bongard as Treasurer of Carver County after Bongard had absconded to Canada with several thousand dollars in Carver County funds.
 Skoog won the next election, purchasing for \$400 a \$40,000 guarantee bond to show county citizens there would be no repeat of the Bongard defalcation.
 While treasurer, on March 27-28, 1901 he downsized his farm when he held a two-day auction of high-bred livestock, machinery, and a large amount of personal property.
 A Democrat, Skoog served as Carver County Treasurer for five and a half years.
 He also served as secretary and treasurer of Carver's Salem Swedish Lutheran church, secretary of the Carver Fire Department, town treasurer of Carver, secretary of the Commercial Club in Carver, and in 1894 president of the Carver County Agricultural Society, which ran the Carver County Fair.